 Zeycan Rochelle, Staff Writer

 The Bible feeds me with life and inspiration daily.
 It teaches me to open my heart and to be patient and to love all like Christ has, to give without expecting and to not judge.
 It has taught me to reflect deeper within myself and to change the things inside that hinder my growth as a person.
 I enjoy the stories of hearing how others have been delivered, especially in the most impossible-seeming situations.
 I love hearing miracles and learning that truly where you are today isn’t where you have to be tomorrow.
 I love the wisdom Proverbs and Psalms give and I love that it feels like a flower grows in my heart after meditating on the Word continuously.
 So much power lies in the Bible, it makes sense why it’s the most stolen book in the world.

-Lately I’ve also been reading a lot about Twin Flames, the greater version of a Soul Mate.
-I’m fascinated by how deep ans passionate a bond can be.
+Lately, I’ve also been reading a lot about Twin Flames, the greater version of a Soul Mate.
+I’m fascinated by how deep and passionate a bond can be.
 I’m intrigued by love,–I find it to be the strongest there is but to know there’s a bond stronger than the ordinary love that most experience blows my mind.
-It’s interesting to read about the experiences others have with the Twin Flame union and how similar it is with synchronicities–it’s mind-blowing, actually.
+It’s interesting to read about the experiences others have with the Twin Flame Union and how similar it is with synchronicities–it’s mind-blowing, actually.
 It’s truly beautiful to know that another human being can make you feel something you cannot explain but you two are one and everything in the universe works together to show you just how meant to be it is.